hellgrenj/dist-node-mongo/readme.md

 * Then enable sharding on 'mydb' and shard 'mycollection'.
 * Then it will start a small node.js demo system (2 services and 1 HAProxy load balancing between them)

-(if you only want to spin up the sharded cluster and not the demo system run `node setup-shard-cluster`)
+(if you only want to spin up the sharded cluster and not the demo system run `node setup-shard-cluster.js`)

 ## play around